uber/cadence/CONTRIBUTING.md

 make bins
 ```

+:warning: Note:

->Note: If running into any compiling issue,
+If running into any compiling issue
 >1.
+For proto/thrift errors, run `git submodule update --init --recursive` to fix
+>2.
 Make sure you upgrade to the latest stable version of Golang.
-> 2. Check if this document is outdated by comparing with the building steps in [Dockerfile](https://github.com/uber/cadence/blob/master/Dockerfile)
+>3.
+Check if this document is outdated by comparing with the building steps in [Dockerfile](https://github.com/uber/cadence/blob/master/Dockerfile)
 * Database.
 The default setup of Cadence depends on Cassandra.
 Before running the Cadence or tests you must have `cassandra` dependency(or equivalent database in the below notes)

 >Note: This section assumes you are working with Cassandra.
 Please refer to [persistence documentation](https://github.com/uber/cadence/blob/master/docs/persistence.md) if you want to test with others like MySQL/Postgres.